butttons/supabase-auth-helpers/README.md

 ## Setup

+### Frontend
+- Set up your project to use the PCKE auth flow - https://supabase.com/docs/guides/auth/sessions/pkce-flow.
+This will set the appropriate cookies when making requests.
+- Alternatively, you can pass in the `access_token` from the `Session` object as a `Authorization:

+### Backend
 - Get your Supabase project ID at the [project settings page](https://supabase.com/dashboard/project/_/settings/general).
 Under _General settings_ > _Reference ID_.
   - If you are using custom domains, this should be the subdomain.
 For example, if your custom domain is `auth.example.com`, the `supabaseId` should be `auth`.
 You can find out supabase ID by looking at the cookies in the browser.
 The cookie name should be in the format `sb-[SUPABASE_ID]-auth-token.[NUMBER]`.
   - On localhost, this ID is typically `127`.
 - Get your JWT secret at [configuration page](https://supabase.com/dashboard/project/_/settings/api).
 Under _JWT Settings_ > _JWT Secret_.
 - Get the supabase project URL as well on the configuration page.
 Under _Project URL_ > _URL_.

 ## Usage
 - Set up the auth helper somewhere in your application: